jssql1234/docs-sqlacc/docs/usage/stock/stock-faq.md

 ### How to Setup Control Serial Number

-1. Please go to **Stock > Maintain Stock Item > Edit > Checked Serial No** if this item you would like to control serial number.
+1. Go to **Stock > Maintain Stock Item > Edit > Checked Serial No** if you would like to control the serial number for this item.

     ![1](../../../static/img/usage/stock/stock-faq/stock-serial-no/serial-number-setup.png)